All Episodes

 That to me just tells me that the entire thing is so much worse than anything, because if that's the best they got, that's the best answer they can come up with.

-It means they all know.
+It means they all knew.

 It's just a big joke.

-And because the media will never cover them, because the media has decided to be the marketing wing of the Democrat Party, because of all of those things, they're just gonna say, no worries, brush it under the table, you can do it again, just lay low for a few weeks.
+And because the media will never cover them, because the media has decided to be the marketing wing of the Democrat Party, because of all of those things, they're just going to say, no worries, brush it under the table.

 That's all that's going on in here.

-It's it's truly a disgrace.
+It's truly a disgrace.

-And again, I see it, I see it from the American people.
+I see it from the American people.

 I see it through the stuff that just people that come up in the streets wherever I am in the country.

-I've never had it like this in New York.
+But honestly, these days, even in New York, I've never had it like this in New York.

-I've been in New York as long almost as long as as long as you I was born here.
+I've been in New York almost as long as you.

-Uh thank God I got out for a lot of years.
+Thank God I got out for a lot of years.

 But I will tell you, I've never seen anything like it.

-The people, the disconnect between those uh those people that are supposed to be the servants, those that have done nothing, those that are filled with psychotic rage, the disconnect between them and their constituents, it's never been like this.
+The people, the disconnect between those people that are supposed to be the servants, those that have done nothing, those that are filled with psychotic rage, the disconnect between them and their constituents.

 They are triggered at the very name Donald J. Trump.

-Well, it was funny when we were out on, you know, even on the view, promoting triggered, right?
+Well, it was funny when we were out on, you know, even on The View promoting Triggered, right?

 And I think that's what you're seeing on a large scale.

-Like even the people who are pretty liberal, even the people who are, and I don't want to say Democrat, because there's plenty of good Democrats, hardworking Americans.
+Like even the people who are pretty liberal, even the people who are, and I don't want to say Democrat, because there's plenty of good Democrats that are hardworking Americans, they've been that way, mostly, frankly, because their grandparents were Democrats, their parents were Democrats.

-Uh and and that can be no more evidenced than by the policies that you see the mainstream leading candidates pushing, and they don't want to risk.
+And that can be no more evidenced than by the policies that you see the mainstream leading candidates pushing.

 I don't see any American walking into the voting booth on November 3rd next year and saying, you know what?

-I'm gonna risk half my net worth.
+I'm going to risk half my net worth.

-I'm gonna risk my paycheck.
+I'm going to risk my paycheck.

 I just don't see it, Sean.